top of page

 Fergus Greer , Leigh Bowery Session I Look 2 1988 © Fergus Greer

-What's on display in the Leigh Bowery exhibition?
+What's inside the Leigh Bowery exhibition?

 Leigh Bowery in pink mask and red attire poses against dark background, balancing on toes.
 The mood is bold and dramatic, with vivid colors.